Financing Your Studies at Academy Canada

 At Academy Canada we know that attending college is a big investment.
 That is why it is so important to understand all of your financial options and how to budget properly.
 We have the information and people to help you plan effectively.

 When attending school, it is crucial to have a good budget.
 This Student Budget Spreadsheet will help ensure that you understand your study period resources and costs.
-Your personal Admissions Officer is always available to help you do your budget, answer any questions and explain available scholarships, bursaries or funding sources.
+Your personal Admissions Officer is always available to help you do your budget, answer any questions and explain available scholarships, bursaries or funding source.

 Students attending Academy Canada have many options from which to select when financing their education.
 The following list summarizes the main sources:

 Student Loan: Government: Approximately 25% of Academy Canada’s students receive a government student loan to pay for their education.
-Financial Aid is available from the provincial “Department of Advanced Education, Skills, and Labour”, Student Financial Services Division to those who qualify.
+Financial Aid is available from the Newfoundland and Labrador “Department of Advanced Education, Skills, and Labour”, Student Financial Services Division to those who qualify.
 Detailed student loan information is available from the Business Office.
 Both the Government of Newfoundland and Labrador and the Government of Canada work together to provide students with financial assistance.
 Both loans and grants are available to help you pay for your post-secondary education.
 With one application you will be assessed for both federal and provincial assistance as well as most student grants.
 Student loans are needs based financial assistance programs intended to supplement the student and family resources.
-Additional details on the student loan program can be found here.
+Additional details on the Newfoundland and Labrador student loan program can be found here.

 Student Loan: Chartered Banks: Several Chartered Banks (notably TD Bank, CIBC, Bank of Montreal) have loan packages available for students attending Academy Canada.
 Check your local branch for details.